zerojuhao/legged_lab/source/legged_lab/legged_lab/data/g1/readme.md

-The mocap data is from the [AMASS](https://amass.is.tue.mpg.de/) dataset and retargeted by [PHC](https://github.com/ZhengyiLuo/PHC).
+The retargeted data is from [motion_retarget](https://github.com/zitongbai/motion_retarget)

-Please refer to the corresponding paper for more details.
+Please refer to the original repository for more details on the data collection and processing.
+And then copy the retargeted data to this directory.